NBISweden/EMBLmyGFF3/README.md

   - -m , --molecule_type  Molecule type of the sample.
 No default value.
   - -a , --accession      Accession number(s) for the entry.
 Default value: **UNKNOWN** .
 This option is used to set up the accession number of the AC line and the first token of the ID line as well as the prefix of the locus_tag qualifier.
   - -x , --taxonomy       Source taxonomy.
 No default value.
 This option is used to set the taxonomic division within ID line (6th token).
+  - --rg                  Reference Group, the working groups/consortia that produced the record.
+No default value.

 **Optional arguments related to the software:**